 What do you think?

 Is it possible to make a technology initiative truly strategic?
 Are we better off making sure schools use technology, or should we focus on improving instructional best practice?
-Please share your thoughts in the comment box below, or e-mail me: firstname.lastname@example.org
+Please send an email and share your thoughts: firstname.lastname@example.org